MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Experimental Results

 \section{Experimental Results}

-In this subsection, we answer the follow questions: \begin{itemize} \item How good MEPG framework is compared with SOTA model-free and ensemble DRL algorithms? \item What is the contribution of each component to the algorithm? \item How does the training time cost and number of parameters of our algorithm compared to other tested algorithms? \item How sensitive is MEPG to hyper-parameters? \end{itemize} To evaluate our framework MEPG, we conduct experiments on open source PyBullet suite \cite{bullet3}, interfaced through Gym simulator \cite{gym}.
-We highlight the fact that the PyBullet suite is usually considered harder to train than MuJoCo suite \cite{raffinSmoothExplorationRobotic2021}.
-Given the recent discussion in DRL reproducibility \cite{drl_matters,andrychowicz2021matters}, we strictly control all random seeds, and our results are reported over 5 trials unless otherwise stated, with the same setting and fair evaluation metrics.
-More experimental results and more details can be found in the technical appendix.
+In this section, we answer the following questions: How good MEPG framework is superior to SOTA model-free and ensemble DRL algorithms?
+What is the contribution of each component to the algorithm?
+How do the training time cost and the number of parameters of our algorithm compared to other evaluated algorithms?
+How sensitive is MEPG to the fluctuations of hyper-parameters?

+To evaluate our framework MEPG, we conduct experiments on open source PyBullet suite \citep{bullet3}, interfaced through Gym simulator \citep{gym}.
+We highlight the fact that the PyBullet suite is generally considered to be more challenging than the MuJoCo suite presented for continuous control tasks \citep{raffinSmoothExplorationRobotic2021}.
+Given the recent reproducibility discussions in DRL \citep{drl_matters,andrychowicz2021matters}, we strictly control all random seeds, and our results are reported over 5 trials unless otherwise stated, with the same setting and fair evaluation metrics.
+The experimental results are performed over multiple devices.
+More experimental results and more details can be found in the Supplementary Material.